Republicans are central in an effort to rescue Cornel West’s ballot hopes in Arizona

 Wells Marketing, a mysterious Missouri limited liability company, was also leading the effort to gather the signatures needed to get West on the ballot in Arizona.

-The company is tied to Mark Jacoby — a brother-in-law of a Wells Marketing official, according to social media posts — who has been listed on state documents as the employer of a signature gatherer working to get West on the ballot.
+The company is tied to Mark Jacoby — a brother-in-law of a Wells Marketing official, according to social media posts — who was listed on state documents as the employer of one signature gatherer working to get West on the ballot.
 Jacoby is a Republican-aligned operative with a reputation for using deceptive tactics.
 He was convicted in 2009 of voter registration fraud, according to court records.

 Jacoby also worked in 2020 to gather signatures to place the rapper Ye, formerly known as Kanye West, on the presidential ballot.
 Democrats widely viewed the campaign as an effort to hurt President Joe Biden’s popularity with Black voters.
 Jacoby did not answer a call Friday at a number listed to him and his voicemail inbox was full.